Welcome to

 Robotics Framework

-Our children are intensely curious about the world around them.
+Our Students are intensely curious about the world around them.
 Whether it's a car, heating system, or door opener, their world is full of Robotics!
 Robotics brings together four technologies - Coding, Engineering, Circuits, and Sensors.
 That's why NextGen SmartyPants' innovative, award-winning NEXTGEN4 STEAM Education Curriculum utilizes Robotics as its framework.
-Further, because children learn best through playing, our Curriculum also uses LEGO Building and fun themes to engage kids to want to build, play, and learn.
+Because Students (young and old!) learn best through play, our Curriculum uses a project-based learning approach where the complexity of the project is varied depending on the Student.

 NEXTGEN5 Curriculum